Hirtshals Port 1Hirtshals , Dānija

 Development of the port

-The port of Hirtshals has a long history.
+The port of Hirtshals you see in live stream, has a long history.
 It was first mentioned as a possible project in 1532, although the idea was rejected because of the nature of the coastline.
-In 1804, there was a small and poor community in Hirtshals and the idea to build a port there was again considered.
+In 1804, there was a small and poor community in Hirtshals in the webcam and the idea to build a port there was again considered.
 The Danish government again rejected the idea as they were not interested in investing in such a large engineering project.
 Finally, in 1917 the port was planned and built by Jørgen Fibiger.
 Throughout its development it became one of the largest fisheries in Denmark.
-The building of the fish auction house in 1930 where fish were and are still auctioned off to restaurants, retailers and processing companies across Europe set Port Hirtshals on its way to become Denmark’s leading fishing port.
+The building of the fish auction house in 1930 where fish were and are still auctioned off to restaurants, retailers and processing companies across Europe set Port Hirtshals in the live footage, on its way to become Denmark’s leading fishing port.
 Through the 1960’s up until the 1980’s the fishery industry boomed at Hirtshals port.

 The port’s role in Denmark’s economy